-Update 17/4/2020 We are excited to announce that we have relaunched our website nipponfood.com.au for you to conveniently shop online with us.
+Our website nipponfood.com.au caters for trade/wholesale* customers to conveniently shop online with us.

 We work closely with restaurants, bars, sommeliers and mixologists, imparting our expert knowledge and well-honed wisdom through informative and hands-on education sessions.
 Our goal is for you to understand saké and to feel confident guiding guests through its manifold expressions.